 If you usually buy your winter tires in Toronto at a dealer, you might want to consider doing it differently this time.
 On PMCtire.com, you can choose your new tires from the widest selection on the market: Michelin, Bridgestone, Pirelli, Continental, BF Goodrich, Goodyear, Firestone, Yokohama, Gislaved, Toyo Tires, Hankook, Dunlop, etc. But that’s not the only upside to buying your tires online…

 Because we purchase tires and wheels in large quantities, we can get better prices from our suppliers.
-Furthermore, we negotiate on a regular basis to ensure we buy at the lowest price possible.
+Furthermore, we negotiate regularly to ensure we buy at the lowest price possible.
 After all, our main goal is to simplify your purchase experience… and the first step to doing that is to help you save money on tires and wheels.
 You also save on transport when buying on PMCtire.com.
 Indeed, we offer our customers free shipping, virtually everywhere in Canada.
 Moreover, if you purchase four tires and four wheels, we mount your new tires on your new wheels for free, before shipping them right to your door!
-You will be delighted with our prices and your overall purchase experience!
+You will be delighted with our prices and your overall purchase experience.

-Fast and Free Shipping
+Fast & Free Shipping

-Affiliated installers in Toronto
+Affiliated Installers in Toronto

-How It Works?
+How Does It Work?

-Select an affiliated installer
+Select an Affiliated Installer

-Make an appointment for the installation
+Make an Appointment for the Installation

-Make the most of your visit
+Make the Most of Your Visit

 Dedicated Customer Service and Secured Website